jmgonzalezro/nvim/README.md

 # NEOVIM CONFIG
-This Neovim Config is based on Chris@Machine's neovim from scratch.
+Minimal neovim config.

-The final purpose is configure the whole neovim IDE with lua.
+The final purpose is to use neovim as main text editor with minimal configuration.
 There are some recommended packages to be installed in your PC such as [htop](https://htop.dev) or [lazygit](https://github.com/jesseduffield/lazygit).

-You can install all the packages and modules inside this NeoVim distribution by just saving the /lua/user/plugins.lua file while openning it from neovim.
+You can install all the packages and modules inside this NeoVim distribution by just saving the /lua/custom/plugins/plugin.lua file while openning it from neovim.

 Lead key is space.
 Whenever you press space a menu will popup showing different hotkeys and it's function.
 If the function has a '+', this means that a submenu will show for that function.
 Examples:
 - SPACE-a: You'll see Alpha starting menu.